AjayPhade/bank-management/README.md

 ## Link
 https://bank--management.herokuapp.com/

-Use Employee ID :-1001 and Password:- admin@123 to login as Manager.
+Use Employee ID:- 1001 and Password:- admin@123 to login as Manager.

 # Technologies Used
 * Frontend :- HTML, CSS, Javascript, Bootstrap 4,EJS